 - 15.00-17.00: Panel five: Political Regimes and International Relations in the Circumpolar North

 - 17.00-17.30: Conference closing event

 We welcome oral and poster presentations addressing one or other of the five panel themes.
 When submitting your abstract, please indicate the theme for which you wish it to be considered.
-The reviewing process should take around one month.
+The reviewing process should a few weeks.
 You will then be notified if your paper has been selected for oral presentation.
 If not, you will have the option of presenting it as a poster.

 Abstract formatting and submission instructions:

 For title, authors and affiliations: Use only Arial font (title in 14pt font bold; authors in 11pt font; affiliations in 10pt font italic).

 For title, capitalize only first word and proper nouns.

 Underline the name of the presenting author.

 Only superscript numerals should be used to connect authors to their affiliations.